madebycaliper/grunt-wp-deploy-boilerplate/README.md

 #### `grunt sync_up --target={env}`

-_Use Caution when using this task.
+:pizza: &nbsp; _Use Caution when using this task.
 It does a lot and is NOT reversible._

 This is a helper that's meant to create parity between local and remote servers – making sure all required plugins and uploaded assets are available when the site runs.